daarnolducsd/ep5book/docs/06-week6.md

 [1] "UCSD"
 ```

-It output "UCSD", because the the third student in the data frame went to UCSD and the 1st column in the data frame corresponds to the variable ``school``.
+It outputs "UCSD" because the the third student in the data frame went to UCSD and the 1st column in the data frame corresponds to the variable ``school``.

 Instead of extracting specific elements of a data frame, you can also extract entire columns and rows.
-For example, to extract the first row type:
+For example, to extract the first-row type:

 ```r